<xmp><BODY></xmp>The Evolution of the Future APC

 Irrespective of mode of transport, it is essential to grasp that all infantry and armoured pioneers are a dismounted combat system.

-Useful though the armoured pioneers will doubtlessly be, an mission such as an operation in a large urban area will require a much larger contingent of dismounted infantry and engineers than the armoured pioneers in an armoured battalion can provide.
+Useful although the armoured pioneers will doubtlessly be, a mission such as an operation in a large urban area will require a much larger contingent of dismounted infantry and engineers than the armoured pioneers in an armoured battalion can provide.

 Richard Simpkin was an advocate of an armoured force containing a balance of tanks and “in-house infantry”(armoured pioneers), but also maintained “I am equally convinced that such a force in turn requires to be balanced by an equal and separate force of dismounted infantry”.

 Therefore an armoured taskforce will need to include an attachment of infantry.
 These infantry will need sufficient mobility to keep up with the tanks travelling to the objective, and sufficient protection to survive their transit through the threats of “tank country”.
-Rather than these infantry supporting the tanks, the tanks and armoured pioneers are creating a path for the infantry to reach the objective.
+Rather than these infantry being with the force to support the tanks, the tanks and armoured pioneers are creating a path for the infantry to reach their objective.

 Design Features